pinztrek/mesher/docs/regions.md

      If that table walk and comparison of each calculated *transport code* results in a match, the packet is forwarded.

      Note the region name or region key does not flow in the packet, only the *transport code*.
+Likewise the  stored *region key* is the same length regardless of the length of the region name.

    - Even though some region names *(us-ga-atl)* imply a hierarchy, it's for readability / administrative purposes only. **The repeater only checks to see if the stored *region keys* result in a matching *transport code* when deciding whether to forward**